Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Background

-\begin{defn}[{\cite[32, 36]{david1}}] When \(\mathscr{E}\) is semisimple\footnote{When \(\mathscr{E}\) is not semisimple we instead get that the distinguished object is a quotient of the direct sum, and the direct sum is over all compact \(X\) \cite[32]{david1}.}, the distinguished object
+Using this we can defining the crossing morphisms.\footnote{When \(\mathscr{E}\) is not semisimple the crossing morphisms are still defined as we get that the distinguished object is a quotient of the direct sum over compact objects \cite[32]{david1}.} \begin{definition}[{\cite[32, 36]{david1}}] Define the \emph{crossing morphism}